lockskywalker/nigeltsmith.com/README.md

 # nigeltsmith.com
 ASP.NET/C# portfolio website created for employers.

+To Do:
-To Do: Fix margin issue on IE /Portfolio.aspx
+1. Fix margin issue on IE and Firefox /Portfolio.aspx
+2. Linked-in link broken